Home > Companies > Checkout.com

 Revenue

-The company focuses exclusively on enterprise customers, processing hundreds of billions in payment volume annually for major clients like Netflix, Pizza Hut, Coinbase, and Farfetch.
+The company focuses exclusively on enterprise customers, with 63 merchants each processing >$1B annually on the platform, including major clients like Netflix, Pizza Hut, Coinbase, Farfetch, and eBay.
 Unlike competitors who target SMBs, Checkout.com maintains a lean sales operation representing just 13% of headcount while dedicating nearly two-thirds of staff to product and engineering.
+The US was the fastest-growing region, with ~80% revenue growth in 2024.

-The company has raised over $1.8B in funding, reaching a $40B valuation in 2022.
-With operations across 19 countries and 1,700 employees, Checkout.com is expanding rapidly in the US market while building new capabilities in areas like marketplace payments, treasury services and Web3 infrastructure.
+The company has raised over $1.8B in funding, most recently at a $12B valuation in a 2025 employee share buyback.
+With operations across 19 countries, Checkout.com is expanding rapidly in the US market while building new capabilities in card issuing, treasury services, and AI-powered payment optimization.

 Product